Who Were the Parents of Philander McCarter?

 Philander died on February 9, 1870 at the age of 67 and was buried on his farm in Grassy Creek.
 His original grave marker is the only record of his date of birth.

 Our first and, for many years, only clue to Philander's origins came from a family history written in the late 1970s by his granddaughter Kate (McCarter) Weaver.
-In this history, Kate recounted her mother, Mary Jane (Senter) McCarter, saying that Philander came to Grayson County as tinware salesman from New York state and that everyone called him "Honest John" even though his name was Philander (pronounced PHIL-an-der).
+In this history, Kate recounted her mother, Mary Jane (Senter) McCarter, saying that Philander came to Grayson County as a tinware salesman from New York state and that everyone called him "Honest John" even though his name was Philander (pronounced PHIL-an-der).
 According to Mary Jane, he was a "wood's colt" or illegitimate child.

 Thurza McCarter (1808-1898)